Illumina/manta/src/markdown/mantaUserGuide.md

 * The method cannot detect non-tandem repeats

 Note that while manta classifies novel DNA-adjacencies, it does not infer the higher level constructs implied by the classification.
-For instance, a 'deletion' detected by manta indicates an intrachromosomal translocation of high confidence with a breakend pattern that could be a deletion, however there is no higher-order testing of depth and all intersecting adjacencies to make directly infer the SV type.
+For instance, a variant marked as a deletion by manta indicates an intrachromosomal translocation of high confidence with a breakend pattern which is consistent with a deletion, however there is no higher-order testing of depth and all intersecting adjacencies to directly infer the SV type.

 ### Input requirements